Bhairab Upazila: Education

 The madrasa education system includes one fazil madrasa.

 Municipal City

 Bhairab Bazaar is the urban centre of this upazila.
 It hosts one of the important port of Bangladesh.
-It is a well known business zone of Dhaka Division.
+It is a well-known business zone of the Dhaka Division.
 Though it is a small city, it has a large measure of population.
 Almost 15,000 people per square kilometer live in this municipal city.
-Bhairab is mostly known for its port and fishes.
-It is a first class municipal city.
-Bhairab bridge connects Dhaka and Chattogram Divisions of Bangladesh.
+Bhairab is mostly known for its port and fish.
+It is a first-class municipal city.
+Bhairab Bridge connects Dhaka and Chattogram Divisions of Bangladesh.
 It is the second-largest Bridge of Bangladesh after Hardinge Bridge.
 Besides, Bhairab has two other important bridges Syed Nazrul Islam Bridge and Zillur Rahman Railway Bridge.